 It is for this reason that we at Mullingar Shamrocks have designated our club as a pesticide/ herbicide free club.
 Since we have The River Brosna flowing around half of our sports grounds and the Royal Canal is just adjacent to that, we greatly value the importance of keeping these waters free from chemicals as much as possible.

 Where possible, we use lawnmowers and strimmers to maintain weeds instead.
 It was in this regard that we applied to LAWPRO through Croke Park’s Green Clubs Biodiversity Sub-group for a grant to buy vinegar and salt for spraying purposes to control weed growth.
 This organic spray is currently substituting traditional methods such as Roundup for spraying purposes.
 This is vitally important for the health and wellbeing of our club members, our players, our locals, our groundsmen, our environment, our local waterways and rivers, and pollinators alike.
-It is better for biodiversity and our health and wellbeing in general.
+It is better all round for biodiversity and our health and wellbeing in general.

 It is also good practice for our children to see these eco friendly methods being operationalised and normalised, and it is the only way to go to protect our pollinators of today, the future of our environment and for safekeeping our earth for the next generation.
 We are trying to return to olden ways in olden days.
 The beauty of being an eco-friendlier-minded club is that for once it asks us to actually do less as opposed to doing more.